VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 You can find complete instructions here: https://docs.shopware.com/de/shopware-6-de/tutorials-und-faq/scheduled-tasks-anlegen

 An example of setup of scheduled tasks in Ubuntu 20.04, which will run every 5min for 295sec:
-* sudo -u www-data crontab -e
+* `sudo -u www-data crontab -e`
-* */5 * * * * php /var/www/html/shopware/bin/console scheduled-task:run --time-limit=295
+* `*/5 * * * * php /var/www/html/shopware/bin/console scheduled-task:run --time-limit=295`
-* */5 * * * * php /var/www/html/shopware/bin/console messenger:consume --time-limit=295
+* `*/5 * * * * php /var/www/html/shopware/bin/console messenger:consume --time-limit=295`

 ##### 2. Enable the automatic computation of recommendations
 Check the "Enabled" box in the plugin config.

 ## Manual Computation of Recommendations

-* Update of all categories.
-This command will check for missing cross-sellings and will update every product in the catalogue.
-You can invoke this update using e.g. this command with your sw-access-key: curl --location --request POST 'https://shopware.visualsearch.at/store-api/v3/vis/update_categories' --header 'sw-access-key: YOUR_SW_KEY' --data-raw ''
+* Update of all products.
+This command will *not check for missing cross-sellings* and will update all products in the catalogue.
+You can invoke this update using e.g. this command with your sw-access-key: `curl --location --request POST 'https://shopware.visualsearch.at/store-api/v3/vis/update_categories' --header 'sw-access-key: YOUR_SW_KEY' --data-raw ''`

 ### Contact
 E-Mail: office@visualsearch.at, Web: www.visualsearch.at, Phone: +43 670 6017118